 Be prepared: with so much noise from social channels, it is helpful to have a social listening tool to gain insight.
 For example, many marketers use Hootsuite to monitor conversations across various social networks.

-Keyword research can also give you valuable insight into what your customers need from you, your business and your product.
-If you know how your customers are searching online and more importantly how they are searching for your company and industry, you can determine what they’re looking for and what they need.
+Keyword research can also give you valuable insight into what your customer needs from you, your business and your product.
+If you know how your customers are searching online and more importantly how they are searching for your company and industry, you can determine what they’re looking for.
 Once you’ve done your research, you can channel it into creating a product or service that better aligns with those needs.

 For example, when P.C.
 Richard & Son discovered customers searching for their product weren’t looking for a “Barbecue Grill” but a “Gas Grill,” they updated their content to match the voice of their customer.
-From there, customers looking to cookout could find the grill they’re looking for more easily on Google.
+From there, customers looking to cookout could find an awesome gas grill for more easily on Google.
 And P.C.
 Richard & Son?
 They doubled their online sales.

 Keyword research and analysis allowed P.C.
-Richard & Son to discover customers’ needs that weren’t being met by their product and adjust their marketing.
+Richard & Son to identify customer needs that weren’t being met by their product and adjust their marketing.